-QC checks that employ nearby stations are not suitable for meteorological variables with remarkably localized features such as precipitation or wind speed, due to the fact that the correlation between neighbor series is considerably lower when compared to temperature or pressure time series (Dunn et al., 2012).
+QC checks that employ nearby stations are not suitable for meteorological variables with remarkably localized features such as precipitation or wind speed, because the correlation between neighbor series is considerably lower when compared to temperature or pressure time series (Dunn et al., 2012).
 In addition, these tests require a dense network of stations, which is not the case for this dataset (see Figure 2 again).
 However, another particularity of tall tower data is the simultaneous records taken at different heights along the mast.
 These series can be compared among them as they are highly correlated.
-This is a special test which takes pairs of time series from different heights and computes the mean ratio (\bar{r}) of all the pair-wise tower measurements ratios (r).
+This is a particular test which takes pairs of time series from different heights ratio (\bar{r}) of all the pair-wise tower measurements ratios

+(r_i).
 To avoid duplication and save computation time, the test only computes the ratio between one level an all the lower levels.
-In except of local effects, wind speeds tend to increase in height so the mean ratio is expected to be greater or equal to unity.
+With the exception for local effects, wind speeds tend to increase in height so the mean ratio is expected to be greater or equal to unity.
 Taking this assumption into account, the test will detect and flag as erroneous those pair of values which ratio (r_i) satisfies the following condition:

-$$r_i \ge \overline{r} + 30$$
+$r_i \ge \overline{r} + 30$